abrother94/RSD-Redfish/PSME/PSME_REDFISH_API/README.md

       }

       - Response : 200 OK

+   After you enable authentication service,you need have correct privilege to do GET/POST/PATCH action.

    Create a new session (Login) by using default UserName "admin" and Password "redfish".
    You need enable session management first.

       - URL     :  /redfish/v1/SessionService/Sessions
+      - Required Privilege : Login
       - Method  :  POST
       - Payload :